ssm-sd/suitecrm-unofficial/README.md

 # SuiteCRM Installation Script

-This repository contains a script to automate the installation of SuiteCRM version 7.12 on Ubuntu and Debian systems.
+This repository contains a script to automate the installation of SuiteCRM version 7.12 and migrating to version 8.2.0 on Ubuntu and Debian systems.
+These scripts automate the setup of necessary dependencies, web server configuration, and data migration to streamline the installation and upgrade processes..
 The script configures necessary dependencies, sets up the web server, and optimizes permissions to ensure a smooth SuiteCRM installation.

 ## Supported Operating Systems